Lent and the idea of spiritual spring cleaning has always fascinated me.

 For most Muslims, fasting during Ramadan means no eating or drinking, including water, from sun up to sun down.

-My oldest son played soccer in high school with several Muslim players.
+My son played high school soccer with several Muslim players.

-Even though they had a dispensation because of their sport, all chose to continue to fast despite sweltering August heat.
-It was impressive.
+Even with a dispensation because of their sport, all chose to fast despite sweltering August heat.

 The point of fasting from a spiritual viewpoint is that it cleanses and clears the body, mind and spirit so that each person can be closer to the Divine.

-While the medical benefits of fasting are debatable, nearly every culture has some form of fasting as a spiritual practice because it has emotional and psychological benefits.
+While the medical benefits of fasting are debatable, nearly every culture has some form as a spiritual practice because of the emotional and psychological benefits.